constellr/product-lst/docs/UI-documentation.md

 - Deliveries: Within each order, there are Deliveries.
 A delivery represents a specific batch of assets delivered under that order.

 - Assets: Finally, within each delivery, you will find Files.
 These are the actual assets that you can view or download.
-The available assets include: 1 x metadata .json, 1 x cloud mask .tiff and 1 x LST15 .tif
+The available assets include: 1 x metadata .json, 1 x cloud mask .tiff and 1 x LST30 .tiff

 ### Downloading Assets